signedsource/archlinode/README.md

 > I have installed Arch Linux with this install script, what can I do now to get my system fully customized?

 <p>Well, in dependance of what did you select (WM / DM), you should check how to configure your WM or DM</p>
-<p>but hey, im here to help you, so im giving you they keymap for QTile an DWM (so you dont stress out searching it)</p>
+<p>but hey, im here to help you, so im giving you they keymap for QTile and DWM (so you dont stress out searching it)</p>

 | QTILE   | DWM     |
 |---------|---------|